townmath/cisp400-reader/docs/_sources/math/estimation.rst.txt

    item in your shopping cart.
    This will likely give an answer within a couple of dollars of the true total.

+.. topic:: Acknowledgements

+   This section is adapted from
+   `Open Data Structures (OpenDSA) <https://opendsa-server.cs.vt.edu>`__ by Ville Karavirta and Cliff Shaffer which is distributed under the `MIT License <https://github.com/OpenDSA/OpenDSA/blob/master/MIT-license.txt>`__.